Radars for Autonomous Driving: A Review of Deep Learning Methods and Challenges: Radar: challenges and opportunities

 However, many clutter points, especially mirrored ghost detections, show inconsistency in motion between frames due to irregular changes in multipath length.
 Single-frame models like the ones mentioned above often miss these points because they lack the temporal context of the data.
 MATLAB's proposed multipath filter~\cite{matlab_tutorial} utilizes spatio-temporal information in radar data to achieve robust clutter detection performance.
 It first detects reflector surfaces in the scene from static radar points and identifies occluded dynamic clutter points arising from them.
 Next, it identifies occluded clutter points arising from agents detected by a learned radar model.
 Finally, it filters out clutter points with velocities that are inconsistent with the actual motion of the target by using a sophisticated probability hypothesis density tracker.
 This approach correctly detected $97\%$ of static and $80\%$ of dynamic clutter in test data.

-\Figure[]()[page=2, width=0.99\linewidth]{figures/occupancy.pdf} {This figure illustrates the forward and backward flow of a generative adversarial network (GAN) that produces synthetic radar data.
-GANs present a promising direction to generate realistic radar data, which has been challenging using traditional methods due to the intricacies of radar physics. }
+\Figure[]()[page=2, width=0.99\linewidth]{figures/occupancy.pdf} { This figure illustrates a GAN \cite{Weston2020ThereAB} that generates synthetic radar data (b) from input lidar elevation map (a).
+The network implements a bi-directional mapping by additionally learning to produce realistic lidar data from real radar data, which enforces cyclic consistency (depicted with dashed lines), resulting in improved quality of the generated radar data. }